 There could be many criteria for assessing risk impact but these should be limited to the four or five considered to be most important.
 The following criteria for assessing impact are commonly used and should be considered:

 Financial impact.
-The monetary consequences for the organization should the risk occur.
+The monetary consequences for the Organisation should the risk occur.

 Impact on reputation.
-The consequences with regard to the reputation of the organization, minister or even at a higher level the reputation of the entire country in the eyes of rating agencies, international donors, etc.
+The consequences with regard to the reputation of the Organisation, minister or even at a higher level the reputation of the entire country in the eyes of rating agencies, international donors, etc.

 Regulatory impact.
 The occurrence of the risk may result in frozen budgets or programs or even in fines (e.g. EU funds).

 Impact on mission/ achievement of objectives/operations.
-The extent to which the mission of the organization may be impacted by the occurrence of the risk.
+The extent to which the mission of the Organisation may be impacted by the occurrence of the risk.

-Impact on people – unplanned loss of key people and skills can significantly impact organizations.
+Impact on people – unplanned loss of key people and skills can significantly impact Organisations.

 For each risk impact criteria the auditor needs to define what would represent different levels of impact (High, Medium high, Medium Low, and Low).
 This will ensure that risks are scored in a common way.
 The example below provides general advice on scoring three criteria.